anee-helsinki/Asor_EPHE-PSL/README.md

 <b>Visualization:</b> Visualizations of the networks

-<b>Lists:</b> The fastText results and frequency lists of the words analyzed
+<b>Lists:</b> Frequency list of the words analyzed and lists of similar words produced with fastText

 <b>WordVectors:</b> The word vectors produced with fastText